-Arcadia Biosciences, Inc. (the "Company"), was incorporated in Arizona in 2002 and maintains its headquarters in Davis, California, with additional facilities in American Falls, Idaho, and Chatsworth, California.
+Arcadia Biosciences, Inc. (the "Company," "Arcadia" or "management"), was incorporated in Arizona in 2002 and maintains its headquarters in Davis, California, with additional facilities in American Falls, Idaho and Chatsworth, California.
 The Company was reincorporated in Delaware in March 2015.

 The Company is a producer and marketer of innovative, plant-based health and wellness products.
 Its history as a leader in science-based approaches to developing high-value crop improvements, as well as nutritionally enhanced food ingredients and health and wellness products, has laid the foundation for its path forward.
 The Company used advanced breeding techniques to develop these proprietary innovations which are now being commercialized through the sales of seed and grain, as well as food ingredients and products.
-The recent acquisition of the businesses of Lief Holdings, LLC ("Lief"), EKO Holdings, LLC ("Eko") and Live Zola, LLC ("Zola") added bath and body care products, as well as coconut water, to the Company's portfolio.
+The acquisition of the businesses of Lief Holdings, LLC ("Lief"), EKO Holdings, LLC ("Eko") and Live Zola, LLC ("Zola") added bath and body care products, as well as coconut water, to the Company's portfolio.

 In May 2021, the Company's wholly owned subsidiary Arcadia Wellness, LLC ("Arcadia Wellness" or "AW", see Note 6), acquired the businesses of Eko, Lief, and Zola.
-The acquisition included consumer CBD brands like Soul SpringTM, a CBD-infused botanical therapy brand in the natural category, Saavy NaturalsTM, a line of natural body care products and ProvaultTM, a CBD-infused sports performance formula made with natural ingredients, providing effective support and recovery for athletes.
+The acquisition included consumer CBD brands like Soul SpringTM, a CBD-infused botanical therapy brand in the natural category, Saavy NaturalsTM, a line of natural body care products and ProVaultTM, a CBD-infused sports performance formula made with natural ingredients, providing effective support and recovery for athletes.
 Also included in the purchase is Zola, a coconut water sourced exclusively with sustainably grown coconuts from Thailand.
+On July 8, 2022, the Company entered into an agreement to license Saavy NaturalsTM to Radiance Beauty and Wellness, Inc. ("Radiance Beauty").
+See Note 6 for a discussion of the licensing agreement.